XFTI-MalwareThreatResearch/Dragodis/README.md

 of scripts between users of different disassemblers.
 Dragodis also aims to provide a cleaner and easier to use API than those provided by other disassemblers.

+This version of dragodis is very similar to the one here: https://github.com/dod-cyber-crime-center/Dragodis.
+The following changes are present:
+- Adds support for IDA 8.5 API changes
+- Attempts to fix an issue where files that have a very large autoanalysis or loading time may cause timeouts when connecting to IDA.

 ## Install